Cavalier Heart Disease, Causes & Cures...

 Small and medium size dogs that are middle-aged or older are most commonly affected, with Cavalier King Charles Spaniels and Dachshunds having the greatest incidence of CVD.
 Chihuahuas, Poodles and Papillons are also prone to CVD, but any dog has the potential to develop it.

-Tax-deductible donations to the Darcy Fund may be made through the ACKCSC Charitable Trust at http://ackcsccharitabletrust.org/donations.htm .
-Please note on your donation that it is for the Darcy Fund and any such noted donations will be credited to it.
+Tax-deductible donations to the Darcy Fund may be made using the button below.
 In the words of Joanne Nash, a Cavalier breeder and friend of Darcy, "Maybe some day dogs like Darcy will have a chance to live longer, healthier lives."